-- 1. Non-religious headwear or head coverings of any kind (male or female) may not be worn: hats, hoods, sweatbands, bandannas, scarves, bonnets, sunglasses, combs, picks, curlers, rakes worn in the hair - 2.
+- 1. Non-religious headwear or head coverings of any kind (male or female) may not be worn: - 2.
 Lewd or suggestive attire may not be worn.
-Any article of apparel which displays obscene words, pictures or designs, sexually suggestive message, pro-alcohol, drug, e-cigarettes, tobacco, weapons or gang related message are prohibited.

-- 3. Low cut or revealing blouses/tops are prohibited.
+Any article of apparel that displays obscene words, pictures or designs, sexually suggestive messages, pro-alcohol, drugs, e-cigarettes, tobacco, weapons, or gang-related messages is prohibited. - 3.
+Low cut or revealing blouses/tops are prohibited.
 The midriff must be covered at all times.
-In addition see through/sheer material, tights, spandex, bike shorts and sleepwear (including pajamas) are not permitted. - 4.
-Pants, skirts or shorts worn below waistline ("sagging") or inside out.
-Cut-up shorts or pants with slits, rips or holes above mid-thigh.
+In addition, see-through/sheer material, tights, spandex, bike shorts, and sleepwear (including pajamas) are not permitted. - 4.
+Pants, skirts, or shorts worn below the waistline or inside out are not permitted.
+Cut-up shorts or pants with slits, rips, or holes above mid-thigh that expose the skin shall not be permitted.
 Skirts, dresses, and shorts must hang at least to the mid-thigh. - 5.
-Jewelry or accessories that may be used as a weapon (e.g. two or three finger rings that are joined, chains, oversized or spiked accessories) may not be worn. - 6.
+Jewelry or accessories that may be used as a weapon (e.g. two or three-finger rings that are joined, chains, oversized or spiked accessories) may not be worn. - 6.
 Clothing which may be offensive to any culture or group of people is not permitted. - 7.
-Clothing colors or items that may be considered as gang related may not be worn on campus.
+Clothing colors or items that may be considered as gang-related may not be worn on campus.